vtex/faststore/docs/docs/tutorials/cms/03 - Adding Content Types and Sections to the VTEX Headless CMS.md

 ## Introduction

-Now that you have created your `src/cms` folder and have an overall understanding of how you'll use it, let's learn how to structure the Content Type, Section, and Translation Key files so you can create any integrations you desire.
+Now that you have created your `cms` folder and have an overall understanding of how you'll use it, let's learn how to structure the Content Type, Section, and Translation Key files so you can create any integrations you desire.
 You'll also learn to use the `--watch` argument to automatically sync your changes with the VTEX Headless CMS app while developing your schemas.

 ---